IEEEmadC/My_diagnostic/README.md

-# My_diagnostic
+# My Diagnostic

-For IeeeMadc Contest
+For IEEEMadc Contest

 My diagnostic is an applicaction for find diseases in a database that coincide with symptoms entered for users.